 - The Nationwide Emergency Department Sample (NEDS) tracks information about emergency department (ED) visits across the country.
 Information includes geographic characteristics, hospital characteristics, patient characteristics, and the nature of visits (e.g., common reasons for ED visits, acute and chronic conditions, and injuries). - The NEDS was constructed using the HCUP State Emergency Department Databases (SEDD) and the State Inpatient Databases (SID).
 The SEDD capture discharge information on ED visits that do not result in an admission (i.e., treat-and-release visits and transfers to another hospital).
 The SID contain information on patients initially seen in the emergency room and then admitted to the same hospital. - The NEDS is a publicly available database that can be purchased through the HCUP Central Distributor.
-Annual data files are available from 2006 to 2013. - There are 30 HCUP Partner States that contributed to the 2013 NEDS: AR, AZ, CA, CT, FL, GA, HI, IA, IL, IN, KS, KY, MA, MD, MN, MO, NC, ND, NE, NJ, NV, NY, OH, RI, SC, SD, TN, UT, VT, and WI. - The NEDS describes 135 million ED visits for 2013, an exceptional resource for conducting research on high-profile emergent health delivery issues.
+Annual data files are available from 2006 to 2014. - There are 34 HCUP Partner organizations that contributed to the 2014 NEDS: AR, AZ, CA, CT, DC, FL, GA, HI, IA, IL, IN, KS, KY, MA, MD, ME, MN, MO, MT, NC, ND, NE, NJ, NV, NY, OH, RI, SC, SD, TN, UT, VT, WI, and WY. - The NEDS describes 138 million ED visits for 2014, an exceptional resource for conducting research on high-profile emergent health delivery issues.
 One of the most distinctive features of the NEDS is its large sample size, which allows for analysis across hospital types and the study of relatively uncommon disorders and procedures. - Users must complete the HCUP Data Use Agreement Training Course prior to receiving the data.